 In addition, gastric dilation causes further pressure on nearby organs and blood supply is decreased or cut off to them as well.
 The constricted blood vessels are unable to circulate blood supply throughout the body.
 When blood flow to the pancreas stops, this organ releases toxic hormones into the body that can easily cause heart failure.

 As this process continues, it’s critical to realize that your dog can quickly go into shock.
-That’s when you’ll have a very grave medical on your hands, and any delay in getting vet assistance can definitely compromise their survival.
+That’s when you’ll have a very grave medical emergency on your hands, and any delay in getting vet assistance can definitely compromise their survival.

 Keep in mind that while your dog’s risk of developing gastric dilation-volvulus from bloating are uncertain, the consequences of this condition should never be taken lightly.